HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-12-Virtual-Coffee-Breaks.md

   credits: Photo by <a href="https://unsplash.com/@karlchor">karl chor</a> on Unsplash
 ---

-Virtua Coffee Breaks (VCBs) are the analogue of coffee breaks for remote workers.
+Virtual Coffee Breaks (VCBs) are the analogue of coffee breaks for remote workers.
 Here are the rules for holding a Virtual Coffee Break.

 1. VCBs are initiated with a text message "VCB?"